SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-cat-cactus.md

 <ins>Quill Spray.</ins> The cactus cat sprays a short cone with quills.
 Creatures who fail to dodge take damage (1) and must make a save vs poison or be poisoned with cactus fever.

-<span class="alchemy"> **Cactus Fever.** Save or be [poisoned](/2020/11/10/extra-rules/#conditions), save again every 10 minutes to cure.
+<span class="alchemy"> **Cactus Fever.** Ingested or in wound: Save or be [poisoned](/2020/11/10/extra-rules/#conditions), save again every 10 minutes to cure.
 While poisoned, you are a drunken mess: each player names a different emotion and rolls a D20, the referee alters your actions in a dramatic way according to the emotion with the highest roll.
 Roll a new emotion every 10 minutes.</span>
 <br>

 ---